Domestic Cat Hunting

 In the sterilized world of clean suburban living the rodent population is reduced.

-When domestic cats hunt and catch prey they often (correction always as far as I can see) seem to play with it.
-It seems like a sadistic and unwarranted side of your cat's character is shown to you, which is rather unpleasant.
+When domestic cats hunt and catch prey they often (correction, always, as far as I can see) seem to play with it.
+It seems that a sadistic and unwarranted side to our cat's character is shown, which is rather unpleasant.

 This is not the case, apparently.
 There are two reasons why a cat plays around with a poor little mouse before killing it unless the mouse dies before your cat gets around to it.

 First, there is less chance for your cat to indulge in what comes instinctively to her, hunting.
-So when the chance does present itself she maximizes the enjoyment and plays it out as long as possible.
+So when the chance does present itself she maximizes the enjoyment and plays out the game as long as possible.

 Your cat will hunt whether she is hungry or not.
 The urge to hunt is independent of hunger.
 Perhaps also she may not be hungry enough to get "stuck in" and kill the animal as quickly as possible.